 A health savings account, or HSA, is exactly what the name implies: a financial account that can be used to save money for future medical expenses.
 These accounts, combined with a high-deductible health insurance plan, also offer certain income tax breaks.

-But which health savings account offers the best deal?
+But which HSA offers the best deal?

 Most HSAs offer checks or a debit card.
 Ryan is a fan of the latter because it can be used at the point of purchase or point of care to pay directly for medical products or services.

-Some older health savings accounts require disbursement and reimbursement forms, which can be a hassle for consumers and cause delays in payment, according to Kirk Hoewisch, president of HSA Bank in Milwaukee.
+Some older health savings accounts require disbursement and reimbursement forms, which can be a hassle for consumers and cause delays in payment, according to Kirk Hoewisch, former president of HSA Bank in Milwaukee.

 Consumers should look for an HSA custodian that’s serious about security.
 Ryan suggests two clues: whether the institution’s website is secure and whether Social Security numbers are truncated on printed documents.